 From Waste to Wealth: The Art and Benefit of Upcycling

-At its core, upcycling is the process of repurposing materials that would otherwise be discarded, breathing new value into them.
+At its core, upcycling is the process of repurposing materials that would otherwise be discarded and sent to a landfill.
 Unlike recycling, which often involves breaking down materials to create new products, upcycling involves creatively reimagining existing items.
 Only about 9% of the 350 trillion tons of plastic the world manufactures a year is recycled.
-This distinction not only saves energy and resources but also challenges our perception of waste.
+Upcycling not only saves energy and resources but also challenges our perception of waste.

 The environmental benefits of upcycling are significant.